Clientelism: Mechanics

-Forms of clientelism
+Forms

 Politicians can engage in clientelism on either (or both) a group or individual level.
-One way individual level clientelism can manifest itself is in a vote buying relationship: a politician gives a citizen goods or services, and, in exchange, that individual citizen promises to vote for that politician in the next election.
-Individual level clientelism can also be carried out through coercion where citizens are threatened with lack of goods or services unless they vote for a certain politician or party.
+One way individual-level clientelism can manifest itself is in a vote-buying relationship: a politician gives a citizen goods or services, and, in exchange, that individual citizen promises to vote for that politician in the next election.
+Individual-level clientelism can also be carried out through coercion, where citizens are threatened with a lack of goods or services unless they vote for a certain politician or party.
 The relationship can also work in the opposite direction, where voters pressure politicians into clientelistic relationships in exchange for electoral support.

 Stokes' research on clientelism in Argentina assumed that the Peronist Party was providing financial support to prospective voters to buy their votes.
 It was hypothesized that Peronists targeted moderately opposed voters because they were thought to be easily persuaded to change sides at the party's minimal expense.
 Stokes elaborated on the need of the Peronist Party to be able to track its clientele despite the secret ballot system.
 Stokes's argument was that the potential for vote buying depends on the accuracy with which the patron party, the Peronists in the case of Argentina, can monitor votes.
-She uses evidence to show that overall smaller communities offer less anonymity, which makes it easier for the patrons to find out who committed to supporting them.
+She uses evidence to show that overall, smaller communities offer less anonymity, which makes it easier for the patrons to find out who is committed to supporting them.
 Thus, Stokes concluded that to be one of the reasons that vote buying is more frequent in relatively small communities.
 Another reason is that smaller communities are generally poorer.
 Furthermore, smaller communities, which are generally poorer and have a greater need for resources, are a more attractive target.

-Research by Nichter promoted a simpler hypothesis for the Argentinian election cycle: to prove Peronists that were solely buying supporting voters' turnout, not all of their votes.
+Research by Nichter promoted a simpler hypothesis for the Argentinian election cycle: to prove that Peronists were solely buying supporting voters' turnout, not all of their votes.
 He dismissed Stokes's arguments on patrons spying on smaller and poorer communities and instead said the Peronists initially targeted votes assumed to be their strong supporters.
 In that case, the patrons would be reasonably sure that they received a vote from a person who receives a good from them.